-The Board comprises nine Directors, each of whom is a non-executive Director.
+The Board comprises ten Directors, each of whom is a non-executive Director.
 The Company's Constitution provides that the Board is made up of the following classes of Directors:

-- two ex-officio Directors, being the Branch President and the General Secretary of the Australian Education Union New South Wales Teachers Federation (NSWTF) Branch;

-- four independent specialist Directors;

-- an independent specialist Chair; and

-- two Insured Persons elected Directors.
+- two ex-officio Directors, being the Branch President and the General Secretary of the Australian Education Union New South Wales Teachers Federation (NSWTF) Branch; - five independent specialist Directors; - ${}^{\bullet}\,$ an independent specialist Chair; and - two Insured Persons elected independent Directors.